CHARITIES WE SUPPORT

 Hellen is 24 and one of four children.
 Her father is disabled and she had to quit school after form 2 as her family could no longer afford the school fees.
 Following support from Mr Robert she was able to complete a grade three tailoring course and with Chapman’s ongoing sponsorship she is now starting a tailoring course at the YMCA.
 Hellen has been an active member of her church for some time.

 John is 20, his father has died and he has never been involved with his single teen mom.
 He grew up in extreme poverty and has been attending the Seas of Life gym for some time recently becoming a Christian.
-John is starting an electrical engineering course at TiM Technical Training Institute and he says “I am grateful for the sponsorship and God bless Mr Robert for his kindness”
+John is taking an electrical engineering course at TiM Technical Training Institute and he says “I am grateful for the sponsorship and God bless Mr Robert for his kindness”

 Oliver is 24 and one of six children.
 His family are very poor and he has often had to miss meals whilst growing up as a result.
 He has been involved in the Seas of Life ICY ministry for many years and has chosen to do a course in electrical and electronic engineering at Kisumu Polytechnic.
 Commenting on his sponsorship by Chapmans Oliver said “I am the most grateful person because it has enabled me to reach my chosen dream and through this I might also get an opportunity in the future to give back to the community”